-Option Name Description deploy.bsp. microejapp Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform (defaults to true when Platform option microejapp.relative.dir is set). deploy.bsp. microejlib Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by the Platform (defaults to true when Platform option microejlib.relative.dir is set). deploy.bsp. microejinc Deploy the MicroEJ Platform header files (.h) to the location defined by the Platform (defaults to true when Platform option microejinc.relative.dir is set). deploy.bsp. microejscript Execute the BSP build script file (build.bat or build.sh) at the location specified by the Platform. (defaults to false and requires microejscript.relative.dir Platform option to be set). deploy.bsp.
+Option Name Description Deploy the MicroEJ Application file (microejapp.o) to the location defined by the Platform deploy.bsp. (defaults to true when Platform option microejapp.relative.dir is set). microejapp 1 7 1 Deploy the MicroEJ Platform runtime file (microejruntime.a) to the location defined by deploy.bsp. the Platform (defaults to true when Platform option microejlib.relative.dir is set). microejlib donlay bon Deploy the MicroEJ Platform header files (.h) to the location defined by the Platform (dedeploy.bsp. faults to true when Platform option microejinc.relative.dir is set). microejinc deploy.bsp.
+Execute the BSP build script file (build.bat or build.sh) at the location specified by the Platform. (defaults to false and requires microejscript.relative.dir Platform option microejscript to be set).
 The 3rd-party BSP project absolute directory.
-This option is required if at least one the 4 options described above is set to true and the Platform does not include the BSP. deploy.dir. microejapp Absolute path to the directory where to deploy the MicroEJ Application file (microejapp.o).
-An empty value means no deployment. deploy.dir. microejlib Absolute path to the directory where to deploy the MicroEJ Platform runtime file (microejruntime.a) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejinc Absolute path to the directory where to deploy the MicroEJ Platform header files (.h) to this absolute directory.
-An empty value means no deployment. deploy.dir. microejscript Absolute path to the directory that contains the BSP build script file (build.bat or build.sh).
-An empty value means no build script execution.
+This option is required if at least one the 4 deploy.bsp. options described above is set to true and the Platform does not include the BSP. root.dir ما داد الما الما الما Absolute path to the directory where to deploy the MicroEJ Application file (microejapp.o deploy.dir.).
+An empty value means no deployment. microejapp deploy.dir.
+Absolute path to the directory where to deploy the MicroEJ Platform runtime file ( microejruntime.a) to this absolute directory.
+An empty value means no deployment. microejlib About to subtratible Product have to dealer the Monte FIRM of the Control of the deploy.dir.
+Absolute path to the directory where to deploy the MicroEJ Platform header files (.h) to microejinc this absolute directory.
+An empty value means no deployment. mici de jinc Absolute note to the directory that contains the BCD build script file / build het or build ab deploy.dir.
+Absolute path to the directory that contains the BSP build script file (build.bat or build.sh microejscript).
+An empty value means no build script execution. microcjaci ipt